Cloud computing

 decide to stop supporting a product you've come to depend on.

-(Google, for example, upset many users when it announced in September 2012 that its cloud-based Google Docs would drop support for old
+(Way back in 2012, Google upset many users when it announced that its cloud-based Google Docs would drop support for old

 but de facto standard Microsoft Office file formats such as .DOC, .XLS, and .PPT, giving a mere one week's notice